There are only so many turkey sandwiches you can eat. So this quick and easy turkey stir fry is a great way to use up your Christmas leftovers.

 Heat your wok or frying pan to a high heat, and add the oil.
 Add the onion and stir fry for a minute or so, then add the mushrooms and continue to stir fry the vegetables for another minute.

-Add the chicken and cook for another 2 minutes – if you have got your pan hot enough, and the chicken is shredded fairly small, this will be enough to cook the chicken through.
+Add the chicken and cook for another 2 minutes.
+If you have got your pan hot enough, and the chicken is shredded fairly small, this will be enough to cook the chicken through.

 Throw in the Brussels sprouts and a handful of frozen sweetcorn, carry on stirring as they cook.
-Add a tablespoon of water, and this will allow the shredded to steam a little as they fry.
+Add a tablespoon of water, and this will allow the shredded Brussel Sprouts to steam a little as they fry.

 Stir everything together, taste and adjust if you feel it needs anything extra.